 Suggestions for improvement may be submitted to the ACI Iran Chapter student competitions Committee.

 7. Registration and Material Submission

 a.
 Registration is required.
-Teams shshould send the registration form for their entry via email to email@example.com .
-This form shall be submitted to ACI by December 6, 2019.
+Teams should send the registration form for their entry via email to firstname.lastname@example.org .
+This form shall be submitted to ACI by November 25, 2021.
 It indicates the team’s intent to enter the competition.
-The Regestration form can be downloaded from the ACI Iran Chapter website at www.aciiranchapter.org.
+The Registration form can be downloaded from the ACI Iran Chapter website at www.aciiranchapter.org.

 c.
-The hard copy of the report for each entry along with the bags of materials shall be submitted at the competition site on the first day December 25, 2019 in person at competition registration.
-Competition registration will open at 8:00 am..
-Registered teams will be divided into groups for registration and competition scheduling.
-These group times will be posted at the competition area and sent to registered teams prior to the competition.
+The hard copy of the report for each entry along with the bags of materials shall be submitted by post or in person before December 9, 2021.
+Competition schedule will be sent to registered teams prior to the competition.
 Teams checking in past their check-in deadlines will not be accepted for entry into the competition.